tupleapp/pair-programming-guide/_pages/your-first-pairing-session.md

 <div class="border-t-4 border-indigo-dark w-24 mt-4 mb-8"></div>

-## Coming soon!
+### Coming soon

-Ah, sorry about that.
+Ah, sorry about that!
 This is actually just a stub for now.
+If you want to hear when we publish it, just drop your email in the box below.

-Want to hear when we publish it?
+Thanks!

 {% include article-footer.html %}